momo-87/air-metrics-webapp/README.md

 <br>

 # 📖 Air Metrics Web APP <a name="API-based webapp"></a>
 >Air Metrics is a React Redux web application that displays air quality data.
-The data are provided by external API (AirVisualAPI: https://api-docs.iqair.com/) and the user can display air quality and weather data from different areas around the world by using a search engine.
+The data are provided by external API and the user can display air quality and weather data from different areas around the world by using a search engine.
 <br>

 ## 🛠 Built With <a name="built-with"></a>